 Most behavior problems are dealt with by a conference with the teacher or principal and an appropriate loss of privileges within the school day.
 Elementary students may lose recess time, and secondary students may be given a writing assignment or may lose computer privileges.
-Discipline issues include chewing gum during school hours, eating or drinking other than assigned times and areas, failure to come to an assigned class, cheating, using a cell phone without permission, throwing food or other objects inside, throwing snow or ice outside, inappropriate physical contact between students, circulating CD's or printed material with objectionable content, or threatening another student.
-Discipline will also occur for incomplete assignments.
+Issues of discipline are handled on a case by case basis, in communication with parents beginning with classroom teachers and progressing to the principal as needed.
+Discipline consequences are based on the seriousness of the infraction, but always with the good of the student and his/her growth in mind.
 Repeated offenses or more serious infractions may result in an in-school suspension at the discretion of the principal.